virachai/JSD8-Git-exercise1-to-4/README.md

-# JSD8 Git Exercise 1to 4
+# JSD8 Git Exercise 1 to 4

 by Virachai Wongsena